 West studies the politics of K-12 education policy in the United States and the effectiveness of reform strategies in improving student achievement.
 His current projects include studies of the teacher labor market in Florida, the effects of private school competition on student achievement across countries, and Americans’ understanding of and opinions on education policy.
 His most recent book (co-edited with Joshua Dunn), From Schoolhouse to Courthouse: The Judiciary’s Role in American Education (Brookings Institution Press), examined the increase in judicial involvement in education policymaking over the past 50 years.
 West serves as an executive editor of Education Next, a journal of opinion and research on education policy, is deputy director of Harvard’s Program on Education Policy and Governance, and is an affiliate of the Taubman Center for State and Local Government at Harvard Kennedy School.
 Before joining the Harvard faculty, West taught at Brown University and was a research fellow at the Brookings Institution.
 He received his Ph.D. in Government and Social Policy from Harvard in 2006 and his M.Phil. in Economic and Social History from Oxford University in 2000.

-Daniel and Florence Guggenheim Professor of Criminal Justice
+Professor of Sociology and Daniel and Florence Guggenheim Professor of Criminal Justice

 Director of the Malcolm Wiener Center for Social Policy